Birthdays are strange creatures. Thoughts have been running about concerning this subject for a long time, which means it is time to put pen to paper.

 Early birthdays are magical, rather like Christmas.
 You wait for that special day, YOUR special day, for months and weeks on end.
 One day, finally, it arrives.
 You wake with delight and anticipation, bask the entire day in exclamations, hugs and kisses, love, gifts, honor and most importantly, acknowledgement that you are special to other people.
 Special enough to have all this time, effort and objects lavished on you.
 Reliably, year after year.

 When you reach the independent, adult drinking age, you are able to enter the real party years.
-Use any excuse to party, but a birthday is super special.
-You can plan, endure or enjoy, and hope for surprise parties for quite a time, right up until your first baby is born.
+Use any excuse to party, but a birthday is still super special.
+You can plan, endure or enjoy, and hope for surprise parties for quite some time, right up until your first baby is born.

 Second chair comes naturally at first.
 Everything centers around your child's birthday, until your birthday rolls around.
 If you are lucky enough to have a husband or family that remembers your special day, life continues as usual with only small differences.
 Now, you are the one footing the bill for your own surprise party, or cleaning up after the meal cooked in your honor.